8rents/documentation/guides/ephemeral-computing/windows-limited/setup.md

 [Ephemeral Computing](../../README.md) > [Windows Limited](../README.md) > **One Time Set Up**

+***

-# ==Set up for Windows Limited== *Ephemeral Computing Workflow*
+### *Ephemeral Computing Workflow*

+# Part 2: **One Time Set up for Windows** `Limited` & `Public` Work Stations

-> #### *This guide is for working with Windows 10 without admin privileges and locked down in all sorts of arbitrary ways.
+> *This guide is for working with Windows 10 without admin privileges and locked down in all sorts of arbitrary ways.
 This is the guide that I will be using most of the time while working at the San Francisco Public Library.*

 ------